AmpersandJS/ampersandjs.com/learn_markdown/data-hook-attribute.md

 From our experience this makes collaboration and fast iteration between CSS and JS folks much easier.

 <script>
-    //Show the role note if redirected
+    //Show the note if redirected
     try {
         if (window.location.search.match(/role-redirect/)) {
             document.querySelector('[data-hook="role-note"]').style.display = 'block';